 Ohio has islands.
 Let me repeat that in case you need to hear it again — Ohio has islands!

 That always surprises people, but since Ohio is located on the south shore of Lake Erie, it makes sense.
-I was recently invited to check out the area with some other midwest travel writers and I had a great time exploring Kelleys Island and Sandusky, Ohio.
+I was recently invited to check out the area with other midwest travel writers, and I had a great time exploring Kelleys Island and Sandusky, Ohio.

 My trip to Sandusky and Kelleys Island was hosted by Ohio’s Lake Erie Shores and Islands, however, all opinions are my own.
-This post may contain affiliate links.
-We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+This post may contain affiliate links and/or credit card referral links.
+We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.